MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 ---
 title: 3D print partner onboarding guide
-description: This topic describes how to implement 3D printer drivers that are then published on Windows Update. ms.date: 03/17/2023
+description: This article describes how to implement 3D printer drivers that are then published on Windows Update. ms.date: 03/17/2023
 ---